 “The gender pay gap is a symptom of a broader issue.
 It reflects the fact that women’s work is traditionally undervalued and women are often paid less than men.
 Average full-time salaries are lower for women than men in every occupation and industry in Australia.
 Women are under-represented in senior executive and management roles and female-dominated occupations and industries attract lower pay than male-dominated ones.”

-The challenge is how leaders can take action to address one of the most signficant inequities for women in the workplace.
+The challenge is how leaders can take action to address one of the most significant inequities for women in the workplace.

 - Undertake a pay audit across your organisation;